AnarchyNinetyNine/OpenBio/README.md

 ## License

-This project is licensed under the MIT License - see the [MIT License file](https://github.com/AnarchyNinetyNine/bioinformatics_tools/blob/main/LICENSE) for details.
+This project is licensed under the MIT License - see the [License page](https://github.com/AnarchyNinetyNine/bioinformatics_tools/blob/main/LICENSE) for details.